osmandapp/web/main/blog/2022-12-31-ny-resolutions/index.md

 ### Quick Action / Customization

-**iOS:** bring customization to the same level as we have in Android, so we can configure Drawer / Context Menu etc for our selected profiles.
+**iOS:** we'll bring customization to the same level as in Android, so you can configure Driver / Context Menu etc for selected profiles.

-**Android / iOS:** introduce a more powerful concept of Quick actions, so users can configure more than 1 quickly accessible button on the map.
+**Android / iOS:** we plan to introduce a more powerful concept of quick actions so that users can configure more than 1 shortcut buttons on the map.

 ### OsmAnd Cloud

 * **Android / iOS / Web:** Seamless integration through all platforms
 * **Android / iOS / Web:** Edit & sync Tracks / Favorites online
-* **Android / iOS / Web:** Allow to share Tracks / Favorites with friends & family
+* **Android / iOS / Web:** Share Tracks / Favorites with friends & family

 ![Cross-platform](./cross-platform.png)

 ### Photo Gallery

-Bring integration of Map & Photos to the next level including personal photos and public domain from Wikimedia.
+Next level of integration of Map & Photos including personal photos and public domain from Wikimedia.

-* Display photos on the map
+* Displaying photos on the map
 * Search and browse POI using photos
-* Allow attaching Photos to Favorites and Tracks
+* Attaching Photos to Favorites and Tracks

 <table class="blogimage">
   <tr>